Key to fast marathon

 You can take all this advice and throw it down the tube quicker than you can blink if you don’t take your recovery days as serious, if not more serious, then training hard.

 The biggest mistake far too many runners make is misinterpreting fast training as the be-all-end-all for a fast marathon time.
 You have to spread your training out intelligently to get real results.
-The key to a fast marathon performance is knowing when to shut the effort switch on and off and at the right times.

 There is a time to run fast and push the limits and there are times to take it extremely easy and throw away the watch.